onyx-platform/onyx-platform.github.io/_drafts/2016-03-02-Strapping-In-For-A-Jepsening.md

-To this end, we wrote a [console application](https://github.com/onyx-platform/onyx-console-dashboard) that opens [result.edn](https://gist.github.com/lbradstreet/60c4be48216146878f58) files, and allows us to step through the replica, diff each action, filter by peer actions, ids, etc. This vastly simplifies coordination and scheduler related issues.
+To this end, we wrote a [console application](https://github.com/onyx-platform/onyx-console-dashboard) that opens [result.edn](https://gist.github.com/lbradstreet/60c4be48216146878f58) files, and allows us to step through the replica, diff each action, filter by peer actions, ids, etc. This vastly simplifies debugging coordination and scheduler related issues.

 ### Testing Onyx's State Management feature